Support the Hunter Museum

-Hunter Members provide more than 8.5% of the Museum’s annual support.
-Hunter Members assist with exhibition expenses, educational opportunities for students, special Art + Issues discussions, and much more.
-Memberships range from $30 to $5,000 and provide a variety of benefits, from special member’s-only events, to free or reduced admission to other museums across North America, to free or reduced rental of Hunter facilities.
+The Hunter Museum is a 501 (C) 3 Non-Profit charitable institution.
+Members provide more than 8.5% of the Museum’s annual support.
+They also assist with exhibition expenses, educational opportunities for students, special Art + Issues discussions, and much more.
+Memberships range from $50 to $5,000 and provide a variety of benefits, from special member’s-only events, to free or reduced admission to other museums across North America, to free or reduced rental of Hunter facilities.
 Our members are crucial to the success of the Hunter.
-Please join today!

 How Can I Give?